Anorexia

 • ask how they feel and let them know you're there if they want to talk.

-If you know your friend is anorexic, meal times can be really tough.
+If you know your friend is struggling with their eating, meal times can be really tough.
 It’s often better if you don’t try to make your friend eat a lot of food they wouldn’t normally eat.
 This can make them feel pressured and they might get even more secretive.